The IP Access Control List can store up to 256 filters definitions.

 the default priority set in the parameter

-of the port IPRTR.
+COSDFT of the port IPRTR.

-This command sets whether the datagram, matching the filter,
+TYPEThis command sets whether the datagram, matching the filter,

-have to be routed (filter matched type PERMIT
+have to be routed (filter matched type PERMIT)

-or discarded (filter matched type DENY
+or discarded (filter matched type DENY).

-This parameter is displayed and configurable only for
+IPCOSThis parameter is displayed and configurable only for

-filters type.
+PERMIT filters type.
 It is considered only if

 the IP classes service are activated

-[DFT
+[DFT (default); HIGH;

-It sets the IP address which the datagrams source address has to match (or be contained in).
+SAIt sets the IP address which the datagrams source address has to match (or be contained in).
 It may be expressed as:

 a single value, using the Dotted Decimal Notation (E.g.: 150.200.192.192).